alirezamr943/project-management-system/README.md

 Second level

-used laravel built in validation for validating laravel returns 422 for validation error for other errors we can use middlewares
+used laravel built in validation. laravel returns 422 for validation error for other errors we can use middlewares.

 Third level

-authentication with sanctum
+authentication with sanctum.
-using validation
+using validation.
-using eager loading
+using eager loading.
-using policy for restricting authorization using pagination and cache for query optimizatoin
+using policy for restricting authorization. using pagination and cache for query optimizatoin.

 Forth level

-1 single env for every developer no more works in my machice faster production insdie staging and production env
+1 single env for every developer. no more works in my machice. faster production insdie staging and production env.

 problems and solutions
-    - composer installatoin => using cache layer
+    - composer installatoin => using cache layer.
-    - storage premission => running a command and giving the premission
+    - storage premission => running a command and giving the premission.
-    - connection between services => using network
+    - connection between services => using network.

 for runnig the docker do: